-- 1. Break electrical connection to motor or take similar steps to make certain that drive unit will not be unintentionally energized during disassembly. - 2.
-Close such valves or flow-control devises necessary to make certain that flow of liquid will not take place during disassembly.
+- Check with appropriate electrical test equipment to ensure the power is disconnected. - 2.
+Close such valves or flow-control devises necessary to make certain flow of liquid will not take place during disassembly.

 - Discharge and suction piping need not be disturbed unless complete pump assembly is to be removed. - 3.
-Drain liquid from pump by removing plugs.
-Disconnect by-pass lines if applicable. - Loosen and remove capscrews securing casing half (3) to remainder of pump assembly.
+Drain liquid from pump by removing the drain plugs.
+Disconnect any flushing, cooling, by-pass lines that are connected to parts that will be removed. - Loosen and remove capscrews securing casing halve to remainder of pump assembly.

-- If pump being disassembled is 3 x 4 x 14A or larger, remove capscrews (7) before attempting to separate the casing halves. - 5.
-Make certain that all securing capscrews are removed, then carefully remove casing half (3) using hoist or crane with sling attached to cast hooks.
+- If pump being disassembled is size 4 x 5 x 11 or larger, remove capscrews also before attempting to separate casing halves. - 5 Make certain all securing capscrews are removed, then carefully remove casing halve (3) using hoist or crane with a sling attached around cast hooks on the casing and under the casing

 - Use extreme care when casing comes loose that it does not drop out of sling as this would cause extensive damage to other components of pump. - 6.
-Remove gasket (157) and scrape mating surfaces of casing halves to remove pieces of gasket which may have adhered in separation.
-Take care not to scratch or mar mating surfaces.

-- 7. For Model 1920 pumps, loosen setscrews in flexible coupling and slide halves apart. - Remove capscrews securing bearing caps

-(6).
-Lift off bearing caps (6) and pins (158B).
-Mark caps to insure correct replacement and orientation on the respective bearing arms. - 9.
-Loosen and remove nuts, washers, and clamps, securing split halves of packing glands (19).
-Remove swing bolts. - 10.
-Assuming that further work is required on shaft and impeller assembly, use properly secured rope slings and hoist or crane as required to lift it from casing half (2) and place it on suitable bench or work surface.
+Remove gasket (157) and scrape mating surfaces of casing halves(2,3) to remove pieces of gasket which have adhered in separation.
+Take care not to scratch or mar mating surfaces. - Loosen flexible coupling and slide the halves apart. - 8.
+Remove four capscrews securing two bearing caps (6).
+Lift off bearing caps (6) and pins.
+Mark caps to insure correct replacement and orientation on the respective bearing arms. - Loosen and remove four nuts, washers, and gland clamps securing split halves of two packing glands (19).
+Remove four swing bolts. - 10.
+Assuming that further work is required on shaft (4) and impeller (1) assembly use properly secured rope slings and hoist or crane as required to lift it from casing halve (2) and place it on a suitable bench or work surface:

-• Take care not to dent or damage impeller and/or other parts.
+Take care not to dent or damage impeller and/or other parts.
 Use of a supporting cradle or work stand is recommended.

 - Disassembly procedure from this point covers pumps having standard packing.
-If pump has mechanical seals, refer to Mechanical Seals for specific instructions. - Remove and discard rings of packing (212), since replacement with new packing is recommended whenever pump is disassembled. - 12.
-Slide pump half of flexible coupling off shaft (4) and remove key (272).
-Pry up on end of key so as not to damage shaft.
-If preferred, key may be removed by carefully tapping from outer end with a brass drift or similar non-marring tool, using a small hammer. - 13.
-Remove casing wearing rings (16).
+If pump has mechanical seals, refer to specific instructions. - 11.
+Remove and discard rings of packing (212).
+Replacement with new packing is

+- recommended whenever pump is disassembled. - 12.
+Slip off flexible coupling halve and remove key (272).
+If preferred, the key may be removed by carefully tapping it from outer end with a brass drift or similar non-marring tool, using a small hammer. - 13.
+Remove two casing wearing rings (16). - 14.
+Remove zerks and pipe plugs from cartridge caps (A158, B158). - 15.
+Loosen and remove four capscrews from cartridge cap (A158).
+The outboard shaft end protector (118) may be removed from its recess in the outboard cartridge cap if necessary.
+Remove retainer ring (161) with a pair of truarc pliers.
+Also remove gasket (B20).
-14. If pump is grease lubricated remove zerks and pipe plugs from cartridge caps (A158 & B158).
-If pump has oil lubrication option, Model 1920 only, remove breather cap from top of cartridge caps and remove close nipples from bottom of cartridge caps.
-The remaining oil cup, street elbows, and nipples are loose at this point and can be removed as an assembly.

-- For Model 1920 pumps, if unit has tandem shaft, protector (118) is not used.
-Remove slinger and capscrews.
-Slide cartridge cap (A158) and grease seal off shaft.
-Press grease seal out of cartridge cap if it is necessary to replace this seal.
-Remove retainer ring (161) with truarc pliers.
-Remove gasket. - 15.
+- If the unit has a tandem shaft, protector (29) is not used. - 16.
 Outboard bearing (168) is press fitted onto shaft (4).
-To remove it, place a puller on bearing cartridge (A159) and pull cartridge, grease seal (159A), and bearing from shaft.

-The grease seal can be pressed from the bearing cartridge if it needs replacing.
-Slide slinger (126), lantern ring (10), and bushing (20) off shaft (4).
+To remove it, place a puller on bearing cartridge (A158) and pull cartridge, grease seal (159A) and bearing from shaft.
+The grease seal can be pressed from the bearing cartridge if it needs replacing, then slide slinger (126), lantern ring (10) and bushing (20) off shaft (4). - On 6B and 7 Power Frames remove snap ring (161) on inboard side of bearing.
+Then slide slinger (126), lantern ring (10), bushing (20) off shaft (4). - 17.
+Removal of inboard bearing is basically the same as for outboard bearing.
+Remove capscrews and slide slinger (126), cartridge cap (B158), grease seal (D159A) and gasket (B20) off shaft.